Home

 About ROAR Lab

-The Robotics and Rehabilitation (ROAR) Lab is looking for motivated, hard-working, and curious applicants for a post-doc position.
+The Robotics and Rehabilitation (ROAR) Lab is looking for motivated, hard-working, and curious applicants for two post-doc positions.
 Candidates will bring contemporary scientific approaches and be motivated to contribute intellectually in a dynamic team environment, interacting with others on a variety of projects.
-These projects could include, but are not limited to, assistive and rehabilitative devices for the neck, lower limbs, pelvis, or VR environments to train or assess upper limb function, dual task effects, and cognitive abilities, or stability and response to perturbations while treadmill walking, overground walking, and in a virtual environment.
+These projects could include, but are not limited to rehabilitation of trunk control in children with cerebral palsy using Trunk Support Trainer, Stand training of individuals with spinal cord injury, Design of novel parallel mechanisms for human functional rehabilitation.

 Research Projects